-Key facts, deadlines, and compliance requirements for Norway's e-invoicing landscape.
+Key facts, deadlines, and compliance requirements for Norway's e-invoicing framework.

 Norway was an early adopter of e-invoicing in Europe, mandating electronic invoices for government suppliers since 2012.
 The country uses the EHF (Elektronisk Handelsformat) format, which is based on Peppol BIS Billing 3.0 and fully aligned with the European EN 16931 standard.

 Norway's B2G mandate has been in place since 2012, with the current Peppol BIS Billing 3.0 requirement effective since April 2019.
-A B2B e-invoicing mandate is planned for January 2027.
+Parliament approved the B2B e-invoicing and digital bookkeeping mandate in June 2026: e-invoice issuance applies from 1 January 2027 and e-invoice reception plus digital bookkeeping from 1 January 2030.
+The obligation is asymmetric, so a seller must issue an e-invoice once the buyer is registered in the Electronic Recipient Register (ELMA), but buyers are not obliged to receive e-invoices until 2030.
 The mandatory SAF-T reporting requirement took effect in January 2020 for all VAT-registered businesses.

 SAF-T reporting is mandatory for all VAT-registered businesses.
 The SAF-T file must be available on demand for tax audits and covers general ledger, accounts receivable, and accounts payable data.
 Small businesses with simple cash-based accounting are exempt from SAF-T.